przadka/zettel-llm/README.md

    - Place your documents in the `documents` directory.
    - Currently, the system assumes documents are in CSV format.

+## 💾 Data Setup

+Ensure you have the following CSV files in the `documents/` directory:

+1. `notions.csv`: Contains the notions that the system will embed.
+2. `train_data.csv`: Contains the quotes and associated metadata.

+For details on the expected structure of these CSV files, please refer to the [Simple Manual](SIMPLE_MANUAL.md).

 ## 🚀 Usage

 ### 1. Initialize ChromaDB